Mr. Harrigan's Phone: Plot

-Craig eventually graduates from high school and departs for college in Boston, preparing to study journalism.
-While there, his father calls him to tell him Ms. Hart was killed in a car accident involving a drunk driver, leaving her fiancé hospitalized.
-The driver, Dean Whitmore, isn't charged for the accident and is instead sent to rehab.

-Infuriated by the outcome, Craig returns to his room and uses his old phone to call Harrigan, explicitly wishing death on Whitmore.
-After some time, Craig learns Whitmore was found dead in his shower.
+Craig graduates from high school and departs for college in Boston to study journalism.
+While there, his father calls to tell him Ms. Hart was killed in a car accident involving a drunk driver, leaving her fiancé hospitalized.
+The driver, Dean Whitmore, is sent to rehab instead of prison for the accident although he'd been caught for drunk driving on other occasions, his license was suspended and he had an open container.
+Infuriated by the verdict, Craig returns to his room and uses his old phone to call Harrigan, explicitly wishing death on Whitmore.
+Craig later learns Whitmore was found dead in his shower.
 He drives to the rehab center and bribes a worker there to give him details about the suicide.
 He is told that Whitmore swallowed shampoo and a piece of broken soap bar.
 Craig is disturbed to learn that the soap is the same brand used by Ms. Hart, and Whitmore's suicide note is actually a lyric from the song "Stand by Your Man" by Tammy Wynette; Harrigan's ringtone.

 Craig breaks down and returns to his hometown.
-From there, he sees Harrigan's "secret closet" (which he had refused to let Craig enter) was actually a shrine to his deceased mother and visits his gravestone, apologizing for his messages.
+While there, he remembers opening Harrigan's "secret closet" (which he had refused to let Craig enter) after he passed, that it was actually a shrine to his deceased mother.
+He visits his gravestone, apologizing for his messages.
 He theorizes that Harrigan's odd text messages to him are his way of begging Craig to let his spirit rest in peace and for him to move forward in the here and now.

-As he leaves Harrigan's grave, Craig visits his own mother's grave and collapses in tears, begging for forgiveness.
-He then rushes to the town quarry, contemplating the water while standing very near the edge before throwing his phone into the water.
+As he leaves Harrigan's grave, Craig visits his own mother's and collapses in tears, begging for forgiveness.
+He then rushes to the town quarry, contemplating the water while standing very near the edge before throwing his old phone into the water, but finds himself unable to do the same with his new phone.
 As Craig walks away, he quietly narrates that when he himself passes on and is buried, he wants his pockets to be empty.